GJYFCJB/msdscript/README.md

 ```
 #### Functions and calls
 Functions are represented by the `_fun` keyword.<br>
+Like JavaScript, everything is derived from the prototypes, the MSDScript expressions are derived from one class, so the function is same type as value and number.<br>
 The left part as `()`should be variables and follwing will be the function body.<br>
+The first subexpression of a function-call must have a function value so the definiltion like `_fun() x + 1` is invalid.<br>
 Examples:<br>
 `_fun (x) x + 1` creates function that add 1 to value x.<br>